alsofronie/privatesky-validator/README.md

 ### Maximum rule: `max`

-This rule is similar with the `min` rule, with the notable difference of the **exclusion** of the argument value.
-For example, in the case of the `int` type, the value will be checked to be **less than** the rule argument, not including it's value (as opposed to *less than or equal to*, which is not the case).
+This rule is similar with the `min` rule.
+For example, in the case of the `int` type, the value will be checked to be **less or equal than** the rule argument.

 For example, the definition below: